laurenth-personal/Cinelights/README.md

 # Cinelights
-Light entity dedicated to cinematic lighting.
+Light entity and timeline track dedicated to cinematic lighting with HD Render Pipeline.

+UPDATE :
-Tested in Unity 2018.1b10
+Tested in Unity 2018.3.0b8 with HD Render Pipeline 4.1.0

 # How to use